athenabot/k8s-issues/README.md

 # Athenabot k8s-issues

-This is a simple (WIP) bot, for classifying issues in kubernetes/kubernetes.
+This is a simple (WIP) bot, to help with issue management in the Kubernetes org.

-# How it works
+# What it does

-Athenabot reads recent GitHub issue data, and applies basic keyword scoring.
-If it finds suitable matches, it comments for the k8s ci-bot.
+* Tries to guess SIG labels for issues in kubernetes/kubernetes that have no SIG labels.
+* Labels new SIG-network tickets with `triage/unresolved`.
+    * Please file an issue if you would like this extended to your SIG!
+* Posts periodic reminder comments on `triage/unresolved` that have sat idle with an assignee.

 # Contributing